-As a leader in the evolution of digital museum culture, the Royal Ontario Museum (ROM) uses UGC to shape their visual marketing strategy around their community.
+As a leader in the evolution of digital museum culture, the Royal Ontario Museum (ROM) uses UGC to shape its visual marketing strategy around its community.
 The ROM curates UGC for a number of creative uses, including on-site digital displays and photo walls, as well as their online and social presence.

 The ROM promotes UGC tagged with #atROM on their website and social channels to drive sales and build excitement leading up to a visit, but they also use UGC to inspire visitors to take (and share!) more photos during their visit.

 Pro Tip: Look for creative ways to use UGC to foster a sense of community both online and off.
 By featuring UGC photos on digital displays near the entrance of your museum, you can set the tone for making each visit a visual, social-friendly experience.